NeneWang/learn-programming/python/project/project-1b.md

 ## Introductory Exercise

-:::tip Help Sanic get pass the third coin!
+:::tip Help Sanic pass through the third coin!

 The following program makes Mr. Sanic pass through 2 coins.
 Please modify the program so Sanic can also pass through the  third coin!